a5h313/weber-exchange-django/README.md

 ## update log

+### 021526
+#### Submission: [Capstone Project: Initial Database Setup(Continued)]
+- Complete all requirement including the rest of part 1.
+- Detail page is using landing page css temporarily.
 ### 020826
 #### Submission: [Capstone Project: Initial Database Setup]
 - Partial complete part 1 based on progress from the class.